Pattee Byng, 2nd Viscount Torrington

-Pattee Byng, 2nd Viscount Torrington, PC (25 May 169923 January 1747), was a British Army officer and politician who sat in the House of Commons from 1723 to 1733 when he succeeded to the peerage as Viscount Torrington.
+Captain Pattee Byng, 2nd Viscount Torrington, PC (25 May 1699 – 23 January 1747) was a British Army officer, politician and courtier who sat in the House of Commons of Great Britain from 1723 to 1733 when he succeeded to the peerage as Viscount Torrington.
 His career included service as Captain of the Yeomen of the Guard during the reign of King George II.

 Life and career

 Byng was the eldest son of George Byng, 1st Viscount Torrington by his wife Margaret Master.
 He joined the British Army as a Cornet in the Royal Horse Guards in 1712 and later was Captain from 1715 to 1718.
 He resigned from the Army due to his father's elevation to the peerage as Viscount Torrington.